Orgzales/Unity-XR-NetworkMapper-Project/README.md

 		- 🗸 Create Script that keeps the DataBase updating
 			- 🗸 Create Dictionary that keeps each data of network
 			- 🗸 Make sure No_Connection is included to the previous network
-	- Still need to make new prefab for BSSID
+	- 🗸 make new prefab for BSSID connection
 		- 🗸 Same SSID but DIFFERENT BSSID = New Pillars
 		- 🗸 Create the new prefab
 		- 🗸 text should always be showing
 			- 🗸 text = previous bssid -> new bssid
 		- 🗸 should not be created when first connection
 		- 🗸 prefabs should disappear and reappear based same as wifi clones
-		- Test to make sure no connection doesn't interfere
 	- 🗸 Create a button that delete wifiobjects on click
 		- 🗸 One button: Toggle = Overwrite Nearby Connections.
 		- 🗸 One button: Press = Get rid of all wifi objects within radius.